madhurimarawat/Semester-Notes/README.md

 ├── 4 SEMESTER/               # 📁 Folder for the fourth semester
 │
 ├── 5 SEMESTER/               # 📁 Folder for the fifth semester
 │
+├── 6 SEMESTER/               # 📁 Folder for the sixth semester
+│
 ├── SYLLABUS/                 # 📚 Folder containing the syllabus for all semesters │